langmead-lab/recount-pump/README.md

 * Label/name of a run (e.g. "sra_human_v3")
 * Set of sample identifiers (if SRA, this is a list of accessions)
-* Monorail docker image name/version to be used for the pipeline
+* Monorail docker image name + version to be used for the pipeline
-* Species information (e.g. name, taxon ID, reference short name [hg38])
+* Species information (name, taxon ID, and reference short name [hg38])

 This is stored in the `project.ini` file in the `projects/<proj_name>/` subdirectory.